ahmad-nazzal/ahmad-nazzal/README.md

 # Hi 👋, I'm Ahmad Nazzal

-I'm a passionate Computer Engineering student with experience in backend development, data coordination, and frontend technologies.
+I'm a passionate Computer Engineering student with experience in backend development and frontend technologies.
 I enjoy building robust applications and solving challenging problems through programming competitions.

 👨‍💻 **Projects**:
 - **CommuniCraft**: Backend platform for managing crafting projects using Node.js, Express.js, JWT for authentication, and MySQL with Sequelize for ORM.